 - Monitor your symptoms.

-- Wear a cloth face mask or covering when you're around people and pets.
+- Wear a cloth face mask when you're around people and pets.

 - Cover your coughs and sneezes with your sleeve or a tissue, then throw the tissue in the trash.